nucypher/nucypher/docs/source/index.rst

-3. A group of Ursulas, which are nodes of the NuCypher network, receive the access policy and stand ready to re-encrypt data in exchange for payment in fees and block rewards.
+3. A group of Ursulas, which are nodes of the NuCypher network, receive the access policy and stand ready to re-encrypt data in exchange for payment in fees and token rewards.
 Thanks to the use of proxy re-encryption,
 Ursulas and the storage layer never have access to Alice's plaintext data.